Settling the Complexity of Arrow-Debreu Markets under Leontief and PLC Utilities, using the Classes FIXP and \Exists-R: Introduction

 \subsection{Previous results on computability of market equilibria}

 The first utility functions to be studied were linear.
-Once polynomial time algorithms were found for markets under such functions \cite{DPSV,DV1,JMS,GK,JainAD,Ye-AD,orlin,vegh,DM} and certain other cases \cite{CPV,JV,DK08,vegh1,GKV}, the next question was settling the complexity of Arrow-Debreu markets under separable, piecewise-linear concave (SPLC) utility functions.
-This problem was shown to be complete \cite{chen.plc,VY} for Papadimitriou's class PPAD \cite{papa}.
+Once polynomial time algorithms were obtained for markets under such functions \cite{DPS,DPSV,DV1,JMS,GK,JainAD,Ye-AD,orlin,vegh,DM,DuanGM16,GargV19} and certain other cases \cite{CPV,JV,DK08,GKV,GargMSV15}, the next question was settling the complexity of Arrow-Debreu markets under additively separable piecewise-linear concave (SPLC) utility functions.
+This problem was shown to be complete for PPAD \cite{Chen.plc,VY}.
 Also, when all instances are under consideration, the problem of deciding if a given SPLC market admits an equilibrium was shown to be NP-complete \cite{VY}.
-The notion of SPLC production sets was defined in \cite{GargVaz} and Arrow-Debreu markets under such production sets and linear utility functions were shown to be PPAD-complete.
+The notion of SPLC production sets was defined in \cite{GargVaz} and Arrow-Debreu markets under such production sets and linear utility functions were shown to be PPAD-complete in the same paper.

 Previous computability results for Leontief utility functions were the following: In contrast to our result, Fisher markets under Leontief utilities admit a convex program \cite{Eisenberg61} and hence their equilibria can be approximated to any required degree in polynomial time \cite{BV,BSS}.
-Arrow-Debreu markets under Leontief utilities were shown to be PPAD-hard \cite{CSVY-J}; however, since in this case equilibria are not rational numbers \cite{eaves}, its complexity is not characterize by PPAD (problems in PPAD have rational solutions).
+Arrow-Debreu markets under Leontief utilities were shown to be PPAD-hard \cite{CSVY} by reducing 2-Nash to a special case called ``pairing economy'' in which agents are partitioned into two sets, each agent brings one unit of a distinct good, and agents in each set desire the goods of the other set only.
+For this case, equilibria are rational.
+However, in general they are irrational for Leontief markets, as was shown by Mas-Colell and reported in \cite{Eaves}.
+We note that the two complexity classes PPAD and FIXP appear to be quite disparate -- whereas solutions to problems in the former are rational numbers, those to the latter are algebraic numbers.
+And whereas the former is contained in function classes NP $\cap$ co-NP, the latter lies somewhere between P and PSPACE, and is likely to be closer to the harder end of PSPACE \cite{yannakakis}.

 Leontief utilities are a limiting case of constant elasticity of substitution (CES) utilities \cite{mas}.
-Finding an approximate equilibrium under the latter was also shown to be PPAD-complete \cite{CPY}.
+Finding an approximate equilibrium under CES was shown to be PPAD-complete~\cite{CPY}.
+An exact equilibrium, in this case, was shown to be in FIXP~\cite{CPY}, but the question of whether it is FIXP-hard is still unresolved.